omarhazeem/pet-catalog-vue/README.md

 ## 📚 References & Acknowledgments

-During the development of the project, documentation and learning resources were used to understand the required technologies:
+During the development of the project, documentation and learning resources were used:
 - Vue 3 documentation
 - Vuetify 3 documentation
 - Vite documentation